Alexisvt/mongoDbNotes/Docs.md

 > db.sampleCollection.insert(sampleDocument);
 WriteResult({ "nInserted" : 1 })
 ```
 If the collection does not exist it will create it for you.
-The same happens with documents.
+The same happens with the database.

 ## How to see documents in a collection